Secular Pro-Life

 Chemical Abortion and the Law

-June 4, 2018/0 Comments/in Medication Abortion, Uncategorized /by Kelsey Hazzard
+June 4, 2018/0 Comments/in Abortion pills, Uncategorized /by Kelsey Hazzard

 You may have read that last week, the U.S. Supreme Court declined to hear a challenge to a law regulating chemical abortion in Arkansas.
 The law requires chemical abortion vendors to partner with doctors who have hospital admitting privileges.
 As a result, two Arkansas abortion centers that do only chemical (and not surgical) abortions, and which cannot find willing partners, are expected to shut down.